2nd Kansas Infantry Regiment: Wilson's Creek campaign

-The regiment was part of a strike towards Forsyth, Missouri, beginning on July 20 and led by Major Thomas W. Sweeny, along with troops from the 1st Iowa Infantry Regiment and elements of an artillery battery and a cavalry regiment.
+The regiment was part of a strike towards Forsyth, Missouri, beginning on July 20 and led by Captain Thomas W. Sweeny, along with troops from the 1st Iowa Infantry Regiment and elements of an artillery battery and a cavalry regiment.
 By then, one company of the regiment had been mounted on captured horses.
 Reaching Forsyth on July 22, the mounted company routed a Missouri State Guard post outside of town, and Sweeny's column engaged more Missouri State Guardsmen outside of town.
 The Union forces were victorious, and captured supplies in the town before looting Forsyth.

 Losses were minimal for both sides, with the Union cavalry losing two wounded and the Missouri State Guard one man wounded and two captured.
 The skirmish at Forsyth was the first combat the regiment had seen.
 Sweeny's force returned to Springfield on July 25.
 On August 3, Lyon's force encountered a small Confederate patrol near the Curran Post Office, which was on the county line of Barry County and Stone County and was over 20 miles from Springfield, while continuing a movement towards Cassville.
 Union troops drove them off and the 2nd Kansas Infantry scouted 2 miles ahead to a location known as either McCulla's Springs or McCullah's store.
 Lyon later learned that the Missouri State Guard and the Confederates had joined forces and ordered a retreat to Springfield.
 On August 9, the regiment's mounted company was part of a Union cavalry force that defeated a group of Missouri State Guard cavalry 5 miles west of Springfield.